|A quarter of a century, more or less|

 So that was the final step, and I didn't start on a new opening book, because it would be a far bigger book now.
 For a Draughts player the gap between the forces may seem wide, for a beginning Bushka player it will turn out to be unexpectedly narrow!
 There are more alleys to explore now, for sure, but the game is boobytrapped throughout and opening mistakes still lurk from move one.

 I eventually labelled the idea as a 'loose end', because I could not see a satisfactory solution.
-The main problem was that I, rather specifically I must admit, was thinking in terms of International Draughts.
+The main problem was that I was rather specifically thinking in terms of International Draughts.
 In that game movement and capture follow the same lines: the diagonal subgrid.
-Introducing linear movement would bring on a strong suspicion of gridlock.
-It appeared so dull and dead that I abandoned the idea, if not altogether, then at least for the time being.
+Introducing linear movement would bring on a strong suspicion of gridlock to the opening.
+It appeared so dull and dead that I abandoned the idea for the time being.
 And that was a long time.

 Till the early spring of 2000 in fact.
-I was at the time working on MindSports, and I had been composing Hexdame problems with one of the greatest authorities on Draughts endgames, Leo Springer, who lives a few miles away.
+I had been composing Hexdame problems with one of the greatest authorities on Draughts endgames, Leo Springer, who lives a few miles away.
 Generally speaking Hexdame has been well received in the Draughts community, probably because the translation is so literal, and the combinatorial power so similar.
 Anyway, one afternoon he shows me a Draughts variant called Croda, and what did I think of it?

 It didn't look all that appealing at first sight, but after reading the rules I realized it was brilliant in its simplicity.
 Ljuban Dedić, himself a deserving Draughts player known for openly critizising the game's well known flaw - the Draughts equivalent of 'coming out of the closet' - had basically replaced the sideways move in Turkish Draughts, with a diagonally forwards one, therewith retaining all advantages of the square plane, while defining movement simply as 'forwards'.

-The inevitable didn't take long: a couple of days later, the lingering idea of linear movement came across Croda, and with it the realization that here movement and capture didn't necessarily follow the same lines, putting an end to gridlock.
-The game assembled itself within a minute or two, including an initial position that not only provides an identifyable image, but counters the build up of too many forced along the sides, a well known characteristic of the square plane.
+The inevitable didn't take long: a couple of weeks later, the lingering idea of linear movement superimposed itself on Croda, and with it came the realization that it would cause no gridlock because movement and capture didn't necessarily follow the same lines.
+The game assembled itself within a minute or two, including an initial position that not only provides an identifyable image, but counters the build up of too many forced along the sides, a well known characteristic of the square plane, and of Croda itself, for that matter.

 So here's a taste of the game's combinatorial power.
 Movement is forwards and may be linear, all capture is straight only.
 Note the range of the king in the final capture: you can't get that in the diagonal plane.